 As a rule, the audit service has inspected the last three years.
 An inspection can be initiated for various reasons.
 Therefore, a distinction is made between the following inspections: import audit, preferential audit or foreign trade audit.
 The scope of the examination depends on the respective examination order.
 The review is usually completed after a few hours if only a random check occurs.
 The higher the import volume of the economic operator, the longer the audit may take.
 It depends on the following factors:

 - Duration of the period under review

 - Number of imported products

 Depending on how many irregularities are found, an inspection will take longer.
 It can drag on for weeks or even months.

 A customs examination is ordered by customs at the time of import clearance at the point of entry (port, airport, border) if there are doubts about the correct description and classification of the goods or for other reasons.
 Suppose the trader uses a representative, such as a freight forwarder.
 In that case, the customs inspection is usually accompanied by him at his expense.
 It delays the customs clearance and the delivery date to the consignee of the goods.

 On the other hand, a more extensive customs examination is ordered by the main customs office responsible for the economic operator’s district.

 These are the contents of a company audit

 The term “company audit” is customarily used for external audits.
-They are carried out routinely or for special reasons by the responsible tax office concerning all company income and other taxation bases.
+The responsible tax office carries out them routinely or for special reasons concerning all company income and other taxation bases.
 However, external audits only deal with certain types of tax, such as a special VAT audit or an external wage tax audit.